jordipastorsky/kata-session-2/src/README.md

 Run app: **npm run dev**

+**Tip:** Take a look at App.css file, the styles needed for these exercises are already done

 **Exercise 1.**

 The client management app is not working.
 The client list is not being updated when a new client is added.
 However, when the website is reloaded, all clients are displayed correctly.
 Do you know why?